Oil Pulling and Its Benefits: Everything You Need to Know!

 Expert Tip

 When choosing the oil, look into its intrinsic properties to know what to expect.
-For instance, if your goal is to control bad breath, sesame oil is right.
+For instance, sesame oil is best if your goal is to control bad breath.
 But coconut oil does the job if you want to maintain a healthy oral microbiome.
 However, you can have the best of both worlds with Arimedadi Thailam, offered by Kerala Ayurveda.
+This traditional medicine has the goodness of many herbs, including Triphala, cloves, Yasti, Manjista, Lodra, and others, which help enhance gum health and overall well-being, including halitosis.

 Key Takeaways